 1. Complete word problems in genetics that are based in genetic terminology.
 2. Evaluate the size of the human population on earth today.
-Use this information to determine the effects that humans have on the natural world and project their future effects.
+Use this information to determine the effects that humans have on the natural world.
 Detail your findings in a two-page essay that demonstrates critical thought.